-Canon is a publicly owned company headquartered in Japan.
-Founded in 1937, it employs approximately 184,040 individuals and reported $30.9B in revenue as of 2025.
-The company specializes in the design, manufacture, and distribution of an extensive range of consumer and electronic products, including copiers, cameras, lenses, and inkjet printers.
-Canon operates four major business segments: office, imaging systems, medical systems, and industry and others.
+Canon, a publicly owned company headquartered in Japan, was founded in 1937 and employs approximately 184,040 individuals.
+The company reported $30.9B in revenue as of 2025.
+Specializing in content acquisition, Canon designs, manufactures, and distributes an extensive range of consumer and electronic products, including copiers, cameras, lenses, and inkjet printers.
+The company operates four major business segments: office, imaging systems, medical systems, and industry and others.

 Canon participated in IBC2025, providing video interviews focusing on sports broadcasting, production innovation, and business insights.
 At IBC2025, Canon showcased its EOS C50 camera, debuting alongside the CINE-SERVO 11-55mm lens on September 18, 2025.
 The company's IBC2025 presence also included a presentation by Jack Adair on the impact of the new Cine-Servo lens.
 Canon established a partnership to provide photocopying equipment, multifunction devices, and print services to a university's athletics operations.
 In March 2025, Shinichi “Sam” Yoshida completed his first visit to Canon's EMEA regional headquarters in Dubai since assuming his leadership role.